What Causes Rough Idle in A Car? and How to Fix

 How do you fix it?
 Rough idling issues can be avoided by regularly changing the air filter as part of routine vehicle maintenance.

-Mass Air Flow Sensor that’s dirty
+4. Dirty Mass Air Flow Sensor

 The mass air flow sensor calculates how much air is entering the engine.
 The engine may idle unevenly if the sensor is filthy and provides the ECU with erroneous readings.